codex-academy/QUnitSeed/README.md

  * see the the build passes

-If you still have problems refers back to the setup in this project, ask a fellow coder or your Mentor!
+If you still have problems refers back to the setup in this project, ask a fellow coder or a Code Mentor.